openaps/docs/docs/Automate-system/vizualization.md

 $ openaps alias add upload-recent-treatments '! bash -c "openaps format-latest-nightscout-treatments && test $(json -f upload/latest-treatments.json -a created_at eventType | wc -l ) -gt 0 && (ns-upload $NIGHTSCOUT_HOST $API_SECRET treatments.json upload/latest-treatments.json ) || echo \"No recent treatments to upload\""' || die "Can't add upload-recent-treatments"
 ```

-Note that pumphistory-zoned.json report is required, which can be generated from pumphistory.json using `tz`, following the approach described above for clock-zoned.json.
+Note that a pumphistory-zoned.json report is required, which can be generated from pumphistory.json using `tz`, following the approach described above for clock-zoned.json.
 After running your loop from command line, you may try executing `openaps upload-recent-treatments` manually from command line.
 Upon successful upload, the recent treatments will show up automatically on the Nightscount page.

 Note:  Currently extended boluses are not handled well and depending on the timing of the upload are either missed entirely or have incorrect information.